The holidays are a time when being together with friends and family is paramount. But what if your family is spread out across the country?

-Give travel gift cards.
-Many airlines, such as Southwest and American, and hotels, such as Marriott, sell gift cards for as little as $25.
+Many airlines, such as Southwest and American, and hotel brands, such as Marriott, sell gift cards for as little as $25.
 That gives the recipients some flexibility about how and when they want to travel.
 You also can gift cruise and train travel.

-Donate some points.
-“If the budget is a bit tight but you have tons of credit card points or brand loyalty points racked up, consider donating some as a gift,” Novak suggests.
-You can give the gift of miles/points to anyone with a loyalty account simply by transferring your miles/points directly into the recipient’s account.
-Each airline and hotel charges different fees, so check with your (and the recipient’s) preferred partner.
+Instead of spending money, you can give the gift of miles/points to anyone with a loyalty account simply by transferring your miles/points directly into the recipient’s account.
+This can help with tight travel budgets.
+Note that each airline and hotel charges different fees, so check with your (and the recipient’s) preferred partner.

-Buy a city pass.
-Let your friends and family feel like a tourist, whether you’re going to them or they’re coming to you, with a CityPass booklet.
-It provides discounts up to 50% on admissions and attractions around town in 11 North American cities.
+Let your friends and family feel like a tourist, whether you’re going to them or they’re coming to you, by gifting them a CityPass booklet.
+It provides discounts up to 50% on admissions and attractions around town in 16 North American cities.